CyVerse-learning-materials/SciApps_guide/step4.rst

 will perform PCA on the imputed marker data (imputed.txt), which is the output of the NPUTE step.

   1. Refresh your web browser to clear you history.
 Click 'Workflow' (from the top navigation bar), then 'Load a workflow' to load the downloaded JSON file.
 Alternatively, click 'My Workflow' to load the workflow if you have saved the workflow in your workspace.

-  2. Click **Clustering** category from the left panel or search for **PCA**, then click **PCA** to load **PCA 0.0.1**
+  2. Click **Clustering** category (left panel) or search for **PCA**, then click **PCA** to load **PCA 0.0.1**

   3. Click **2: NPUTE-0.0.1** in the History panel to expand its outputs, then drag and drop **imputed.txt** into the **Marker file** field